phapaleganesh/k8s-ai-driven-predictive-autoscalar/README.md

 ## Summary

-This script predicts future CPU load for a Kubernetes deployment and automatically scales the number of pods to optimize resource usage and performance, using Prometheus for monitoring and Prophet for forecasting
+This script predicts future CPU load for a Kubernetes deployment and automatically scales the number of pods to optimize resource usage and performance, using Prometheus for monitoring and Prophet for forecasting.